noxish/AvtKelthuzadPlanner/README.md

 # WrongCthunPlanner

-This is a WoW-Classic addon that will provide help for positioning during the C'Thun encounter.
+This is a WoW-Classic addon that will provide help for positioning during the C'Thun encounter.\
 It's a fork of [PHGP Cthun](https://www.curseforge.com/wow/addons/phgp-cthun) and [Salad_Cthun](https://www.curseforge.com/wow/addons/salad_cthun)

 ## Why?

-The versions forked of does not support WoW-Classic clients other than the english version.
+The versions forked of does not support WoW-Classic clients other than the english version.\
 *WrongCthunPlanner* works for all WoW-Classic clients.

+You can **drag** and **resize** the screen.\
+You can also **reposition players**.

 ## Installation